nasa/pvslib/README.md

 library `trig`, which used to be axiomatic, is now foundational.
 However, in contrast to `trig_fnd`, trigonometric definitions are based on infinite series, rather than integrals.
-This changes considerably reduces the type-checking of theories involving trigonometric functions.
+This change considerably reduces the type-checking of theories involving trigonometric functions.
 The change from `trig_fnd` to `trig` should not have a major impact in your formal developments since names of definitions and lemmas are the same.
 However, theory importing may be